lancedolan/lancedolan/README.md

 ### 2016-2021
 - Architect & Manager @ Edlio, LLC.
 - Lots of modern microservices (node + mongo) integrated into a legacy monolith (tomcat + mysql)
+- Tremendous Let's Encrypt integration.
+Automated cert and renewal of ~50k domains for 10k customers and new customers arriving daily.
+This isn't your normal certbot solution 😆
+- Automated video captions via Google Cloud.
+Built a UI for realtime caption editing. 🥇
+- Lot's of career building for my team members.
+This is secretly my favorite part of the gig 💓
-- This was the advent of the microservice.
-We learned a _lot_!
+- These years were the advent of the microservice!
+We learned a _lot_.
 First and foremost: don't make them too small and numerous.
 Build microservices, not nanoservices 😜